Consulting

 Easy to Use: This system has a visually appealing user interface, making it easy for consulting firms to navigate.

-Customization Capabilities: Pipedrive allows users to create custom fields and pipelines that can be customized to your firm’s specific needs.
+Customization Capabilities: Pipedrive enables users to create custom fields and pipelines tailored to their firm’s specific needs.

 Integrations: Integrating with over 250 third-party applications, such as Microsoft Outlook, Gmail, Slack, accounting systems, etc. Pipedrive can work well with other systems in your tech stack.